o-t-w/blog/src/content/blog/prefix.md

 description: Do we still need Autoprefixer?
 ---

+*This article was updated on 16th November 2024*

 CSS prefixes are a relic from a bygone age.

 Developers once manually typed out code like: